johnashu/transfer-quickstart/README.md

    Plaid JavaScript SDK to open Link.

-6. Inside of Link, the user is presented with a Nacha-compliant authorization form, so they can authorize the payment.
+6. Inside of Link, the user is presented with a Nacha-compliant authorization form, so they can authorize the transfer.
 Plaid stores this proof of authorization on its servers.

 7. Once the user completes the Link process successfully, the payment is in Plaid's system and is ready to be sent off to the ACH network.
 We just need to make sure our application knows about the transfer that was created.

 8. In Link's `onSuccess()` callback, the client sends down the original intent ID to the server's `/payments/transfer_ui_complete` endpoint.
 The server then